nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![ViewAllStudentsCommand](images/userguide/viewAllStudents.png)

-#### 6.6.2 Viewing `Student` with keyword : `-s [NAME]`
+#### 6.6.2 Viewing `Student` with keyword : `-s NAME`

 Shows all `Students` that match (partial and full) the name entered after the command.
-The name is case-sensitive and partial name matches will work, the following is an example.
+The following is an example where the name is case-sensitive and partial name matches will work.
 If you would like to look for your student Tommy Hilfiger, you can simply type in `view -s Tom` and the student will be displayed.
 A full match on the other hand would be as such: key in the command `view -s John Doe` and John
 Doe will be displayed.

-<br>**Format: `view -s [NAME]`**
+<br>**Format: `view -s NAME`**

 ![ViewOneStudentCommand](images/userguide/viewOneStudent.png)